carsonicator/docs-invenio-rdm/docs/preview/index.md

 invenio-cli containerize
 ```

-These instructions don't provide you with a nice development experience though.
+These instructions don't provide you with a nice working environment.
-You need to run `invenio-cli containerize` for every change you make in your
+To improve your development experience, you need to run `invenio-cli containerize` for every change you make in your
 project.
 That's slow and cumbersome.
 Up next, we show how to [develop your
 local instance](../develop/index.md) and set yourself up to be productive!